 (Banner photo by Paul Denbow)

 The 'Twisted Oyster' race boat team consists of Jeff Swanson, Eric Brotherton, and Rick Loheed, who each contributed equally to build the very first boat- the only one to be called the 'Twisted Oyster'!
-We alternated turns racing the boat with the other team members providing team support, then Jeff bought us out so we could build more!
+We alternated turns racing the boat with the other team members providing team support, then Jeff bought us out so we could build more, and the 'Muddy Oyster' was born!
 We highly recommend the team approach- it hasn't always been easy but it turns out it is tremendously rewarding!

 The Smith Island Crab Skiff Association organizes racing events around the Chesapeake Bay to keep the tradition of these boats alive.
 To quote the Association Facebook page: "Created to preserve the heritage and history of the Smith Island Crab Skiff".
 You can find the page here!
 It's a great bunch of guys- it's nearly impossible not to have fun at a Smith Island Crab Skiff racing event!